Jio025/Theseus/README.md

 # Theseus
-A automatic docker container deployment tool
+A automatic docker container deployment tool built in Go